 Regarding mediation, see question 11.2 above.
 Even when mediation was initiated or ordered by the (family) court, the settlement agreement reached by the parties of the mediation must be sanctioned by the court.
-Parties ordered to mediate by the court are not obliged to face a settlement.

 The liberal and supportive approach vis-à-vis arbitration is particular to Liechtenstein.
 The scope of issues which are arbitrable is very broad, the reasons for actions to set aside of arbitration awards are limited, actions must be brought within a short period after service of the award, and the court decision cannot be appealed.